P.E.O. Media Fact Sheet

 Media Fact Sheet

-- What started with a bond of friendship among seven women in Mount Pleasant, Iowa, is now one of the oldest women’s organization in North America with close to 6,000 chapters.
+- What started with a bond of friendship among seven women in Mount Pleasant, Iowa, is now one of the oldest women’s organization in North America with nearly 5,800 chapters.

 - Headquartered in Des Moines, Iowa, members are passionate about P.E.O.’s mission: to celebrate the advancement of women; educate women through scholarships, grants, awards, loans and stewardship of Cottey College; and motivate women to achieve their highest aspirations.

 - P.E.O.
-Educational Loan Fund (ELF)—A revolving loan fund established in 1907 to lend money to qualified women students to assist them in securing a higher education.
-Has loaned $221 million.
+Educational Loan Fund (ELF) — A loan fund established in 1907 to lend money to qualified women students to assist them in securing a higher education.
+Has loaned $235.9 million.

 - P.E.O.
-International Peace Scholarship (IPS)—A fund established in 1949 to provide scholarships for international women students to pursue graduate study in the U.S. and Canada.
-Has provided $42.1 million in scholarships.
+International Peace Scholarship (IPS) — A fund established in 1949 to provide scholarships for women from other countries for graduate study in the U.S. or Canada.
+Has provided $45.4 million in scholarships.

 - P.E.O.
-Program for Continuing Education (PCE)—Established in 1973 to provide need-based grants to women in the U.S. and Canada whose education has been interrupted and who find it necessary to return to school to support themselves and/or their families.
-Has given $62.4 million in grants.
+Program for Continuing Education (PCE) — Established in 1973 to provide need-based grants to women in the U.S. and Canada whose education has been interrupted and who find it necessary to return to school to complete a degree or certification that will improve their marketable skills for employment to support themselves and/or their families.
+Has given $67.6 million in grants.

 - P.E.O.
-Scholar Awards (PSA)—Established in 1991 to provide substantial merit-based awards for women of the U.S. and Canada who are pursuing a doctoral-level degree at an accredited college or university.
-Has awarded $28.2 million in scholarships.
+Scholar Awards (PSA) — Established in 1991 to provide substantial merit-based awards for women of the U.S. and Canada who are pursuing a doctoral-level degree at an accredited college or university.
+Has awarded $32.1 million in scholarships.

 - P.E.O.
-STAR Scholarship (STAR) —Established in 2009 to provide scholarships for exceptional high school senior women to attend an accredited postsecondary educational institution in the U.S. or Canada in the next academic year.
-Has given $12.8 million in scholarships.
+STAR Scholarship (STAR) — Established in 2009 to provide scholarships for exceptional women in their final year of high school to attend an accredited postsecondary educational institution in the U.S. or Canada in the next academic year.
+Has given $17.2 million in scholarships.

 - The P.E.O.
 Foundation is a nonprofit corporation established in 1961 to encourage tax-deductible giving to the educational and charitable projects of the P.E.O.
 Sisterhood.
 It is a service to the Sisterhood.